zype/zype-wordpress-plugin/README.md

 4. Click Install Now button.
 5. Click Activate Plugin button for activating the Zype.

-## Installation via cloning the repo
+## Installation via cloning the repo (Optional for developers)

-Clone or dowbload zype-wordpress-plugin repo.
+Clone or download zype-wordpress-plugin repo.
 If you downloaded the ZIP file, you need to unzip the file.

 1. Open up **Terminal**.
 Navigate inside downloaded repo.